Privacy & Cookies Policy

 The aforementioned data storage service is offered by the Google company.
 The latter, including Google LLC and subsidiaries in the United States, guarantees the transfer of data to countries not belonging to the European Union or to the European Economic Area (EEA) recognized by the European Commission with an adequate level of protection of personal data.

-The owner also communicates that the supply company of the service has stipulated, with the third parties to which it shall transfers personal data, the Standard Contractual Clauses, pursuant to letter c) of point 2 of Article 46 of the GDPR), which, incorporated into Contract stipulated with these parties, allow to ensure adequate protection for data transfer carried out.
+The owner also communicates that the supply company of the service has stipulated, with the third parties to which it shall transfers personal data, Standard Contractual Clauses, pursuant to letter c) of point 2 of Article 46 of the GDPR), which, incorporated into Contract stipulated with these parties, allow to ensure adequate protection for data transfer carried out.

-The Contractual Clauses standards will be used to legitimize, pursuant to GDPR, data transfer to those countries, which are outside the European Union and European Economic Area (EEA), which, in compliance with the provisions of art .46 of the GDPR, are not considered by the European Commission as countries that ensure an adequate level of protection of personal data.
+The Standard Contractual Clauses will be used to legitimize, pursuant to GDPR, data transfer to those countries, which are outside the European Union and European Economic Area (EEA), which, in compliance with the provisions of art .46 of the GDPR, are not considered by the European Commission as countries that ensure an adequate level of protection of personal data.

 In detail, the non-EU countries to which the data will be transferred in compliance with the provision referred to in Article 45 of the GDPR are as follows: